Breast Pump Comparison: Spectra S2 vs Medela PISA

 Other versions of the S2 also come with a tote and bottle cooler

 Some versions of the Spectra S2 do not come with their own travel bag.
 The one I ordered through my insurance did not!
-I use this bag for my S2, and it’s great because I can fit lots of other stuff in the bag, like snacks or a water bottle.
+I use this bag from Amazon for my S2, and it’s great because I can fit lots of other stuff in it, like snacks or a water bottle.
 And I can take the pump out to use it as a diaper bag.
 This bag does not have an insulated bottle pocket, however.

 Travel Accessories: Spectra S2 vs Medela PISA